-Although dark matter dominates the mass budget of the IGM, it is the baryons which most concern us, because they provide the fuel for galaxy formation, interact with the radiation from galaxies, and - most importantly - provide observables that allow us to trace the structure of the cosmic web.
+Although dark matter dominates the mass budget of the IGM, it is the baryons that most concern us, because they provide the fuel for galaxy formation, interact with the radiation from galaxies, and - most importantly - provide observables that allow us to trace the structure of the cosmic web.
 Now we are in a position to study how these baryons are distributed in the Universe.
-We will begin with their simplest component: the intergalactic medium (IGM), or the vast tracts of material between collapsed objects such as galaxies.

-Hydrogen is the most abundant element in the Universe, making up $\approx 93\%$ of the atoms in the Universe (the remainder is almost all helium).
+Hydrogen is the most abundant element in the Universe, making up $\approx$ 93% of the atoms in the Universe (the remainder is almost all helium).
 This is now a well-understood result of the hot Big Bang model, in which nucleosynthesis (completed within the first few minutes after the Big Bang) efficiently combined all the remaining neutrons into helium atoms but then got bottlenecked by the lack of stable isotopes with five or eight nucleons.
 As a result, all of the heavier elements were formed in the interiors of stars within galaxies.
 We expect (and observations confirm) that the IGM is even more dominated by hydrogen and helium than the Milky Way.
-We therefore focus on these two elements - and especially hydrogen - in our study of the IGM.
+We therefore focus on these two elements - and especially hydrogen - in our study of that material.